 - Reporting the Results: Testing feedback is critical to the development team.
 It provides a summary of the tests run, skipped, failed and the errors logged with severity.

-- API Testing: This test bypasses the GUI and validates the application behavior in test conditions by using a programming interface.
+- API Testing: This test bypasses the GUI and validates the test conditions’ application behaviour by using a programming interface.

 Below are the top 9 comparisons between Manual Testing vs Automation Testing:

-Let us discuss some key differences between Manual Testing vs Automation Testing in the following points:
+Let us discuss some key differences between Manual Testing vs Automation Testing:

-1. Manual testing is commonly used in the final testing phase before the product release, where a tester is given the test cases and scenario and he needs to run the tests, log bugs and report them.
+- Manual testing is commonly used in the final testing phase before the product release, where a tester is given the test cases and scenario, and he needs to run the tests, log bugs and report them.
 However, Automation tests are run at the development stage, mostly at the Unit Testing step that runs repetitive tests within the same system structure.

-2. Manual testing owes a higher manpower cost and effort as the test cases are run manually and logged.
-While Automated testing saves on the time taken to run the tests, the test cases need development and it takes adequate time and effort, resulting in higher cost.
+- Manual testing owes a higher manpower cost and effort as the test cases are run manually and logged.
+While Automated testing saves on the time taken to run the tests, the test cases need development, and it takes adequate time and effort, resulting in a higher cost.
 Automation tests are beneficial in the long run for continuous delivery.

-5. In an age of increasing popularity of DevOps and Continuous Delivery, Automation tests are utilized to run regression testing and repetitive tasks.
-However, the GUIs with dynamic changes as per the user preference and requirements, cannot be tested with automation test owing to the effort and cost incurred to update and maintain the test cases.
+- In an age of increasing popularity of DevOps and Continuous Delivery, Automation tests are utilized to run regression testing and repetitive tasks.
+However, the GUIs with dynamic changes as per the user preference and requirements cannot be tested with automation test owing to the effort and cost incurred to update and maintain the test cases.
 Hence, the manual test is the only way to go.

-6. As the Manual tests are conducted by a tester and there could be a large set of codes to be tested, there are possibilities of human errors while running the test or reporting the results.
-An Automation test is run more efficiently and reported accurately on the other hand.
+- As a tester conducts the Manual tests, and there could be a large set of codes to be tested, human errors are possible while running the test or reporting the results.
+An Automation test is run more efficiently and reported accurately, on the other hand.
 There is no possibility of the error logging and reporting part.

 The table below summarizes the comparisons between Manual Testing vs Automation Testing:

-Manual testing requires the necessary manual efforts and time to run the test cases, it handles the task dynamically while incorporating human intelligence.
+Manual testing requires the necessary manual efforts and time to run the test cases; it handles the task dynamically while incorporating human intelligence.
 Automation tests run the scripts as per the set of codes and bring out the actual result and comparison against the expected outcome.
 When both are used in combination, it brings efficiency and quality to the optimum level.
-While the manual efforts are invested in creating test cases and analyzing the reports, the repetitive task of regression testing to done by the automated tests, hence ensuring accuracy, efficiency, and quality out.
-This overall leads to the perfect product that’s cost-efficient!
+At the same time, the manual efforts are invested in creating test cases and analyzing the reports, the repetitive task of regression testing to done by the automated tests, hence ensuring accuracy, efficiency, and quality out.
+This overall leads to the perfect product that’s cost-efficient.

-This is a guide to the Manual Testing vs Automation Testing.
-Here we discuss the Manual Testing vs Automation Testing key differences with infographics, and comparison table.
+This is a guide to Manual Testing vs Automation Testing.
+Here we discuss the Manual Testing vs Automation Testing key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –